Melissa Eap of Simone’s Donuts has known doughnuts her entire life.

 After opening Knead Donuts & Tea in 2017, the Behuynh family experienced trouble early on with reeling in customers.

-Her family set up shop along Seventh Street in an ever-changing location that once primed Gladstone Donut Shop and then a transitional housing complex.
+They set up shop along Seventh Street in an ever-changing location that once primed Gladstone Donut Shop and then a transitional housing complex.
 After struggling for its first few months, Knead found its footing after a glowing review from Brian Addison at the Long Beach Post.

 Previously, the Behuynh family owned Khmer restaurant, Siem Reap in Cambodia Town for 26 years before closing it in 2015.
 Not only was the restaurant a staple in the community, but it also served as a staple in the family’s assimilation to the U.S.